-I had originally intended on using Eduard’s limited edition of the Academy P-38.
+I had originally intended on using Eduard’s limited edition of the Academy P-38 as my next build.
 You can find my opinions under “Opinions, Reviews, & Tips,” under the title, “A Big, Steamy, Cup of Disappointment.
 My Experiences with Eduard’s Limited-Edition Early P-38 Kit.
 It Ain’t Pretty.”
 To summarize, if you really want a P-38 kit sitting on your shelf, don’t bother with either Academy’s kit or Eduard’s limited-edition offering, “Early Lightings.”
 Both are a waste of money individually and together they’re a waste of too much money.

 When I opened the box, this is what I found: